ncnlinh/freelah/README.md

 ####Development Info:

  - Add any routes in `app.js` (after line 28 as of time of writing this)
- - WRITE ALL LOGIC IN A FILE INSIDE `routes`.
-Do not write any business logic in app.js
+ - WRITE ALL LOGIC IN A FILE INSIDE `src/js/app.js` and make corresponding components.
+Do not write any business logic in routes or app.js.
+They are only for apis
- - html is written in jade, a templating language.
-Put it inside views.
+ - html is written in `public`
  - Styles/JS go inside `src/css` or `src/js`
  - Hide all new features in a feature flag, so that we can turn it off if it breaks production